vtex-soft/texsupport.intlpress-iccmp/README.md

-# LaTeX author support for the International Press book series *Proceedings of the International Congress of Chinese Mathematicians* (*ICCMP*)
+# LaTeX author support for the International Press book series *Proceedings of the International Consortium of Chinese Mathematicians* (*ICCMP*)

 ## Table of Contents